NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 Consider the following "video" (just one frame is shown.)
 An arbitrary pixel is selected and shown in the green circle.
-Full DMD is performed for the entire 7.7 second video clip using a maximum rank of 9 (9 basis functions for the fourier series approximation.)
+Full DMD is performed for the entire 7.7 second video clip using a maximum rank of 9 (9 basis functions for the Fourier series approximation.)

 ![impulse scene](./changing-pixel-selected.png)

 As the bike rides "through" the chosen pixel, here is the pixel value over time.
-Hopefully anyone that has seen demonstrations of using fourier series to approximate step functions or square waves in other contexts can see the periodic nature of the fourier approximation and the need for a high number of terms to accurately approximate the sharp changes in the original time series of the pixel.
+Hopefully anyone that has seen demonstrations of using Fourier series to approximate step functions or square waves in other contexts can see the periodic nature of the Fourier approximation and the need for a high number of terms to accurately approximate the sharp changes in the original time series of the pixel.